ECS153/final-project-group-0-/design_docs_rev2.md

 they want to input securely.
 Next, the extension inputs a randomly generated ID to the selected fields' value
 2. The exension informs our proxy server of the randomly generated ID's that it should be searching for
-3. The server receives the ID's, but before it tells the proxy to start scanning for them, it sends a request to the corresponding user's raspberry pi to confirm.
+3. The server receives the ID's, but before it tells the proxy to start scanning for them, it sends a request to the corresponding user's raspberry pi to confirm as well as the credentials (only partially revealed)that can be used on this site as well as the form ID.
-    - The raspberry pi prompts the user to confirm
-    - When the server receieves the confirmation, it now sends the credentials (only partially revealed)that can be used on this site as well as the form ID.
-    - The user fills out what credential they want to use for each field, and the pi sends this back to the server
+    - The raspberry pi prompts the user to confirm and then to fill out what credential they want to use for each field, and the pi sends this back to the server
-    - The server now tells the proxy to replace the random ID with the corresponding credential
+    - The server now tells the proxy to start scanning through that user's incoming packets to find the random ID with the
+    corresponding credential
 4. To the user, once they submitted their credential on the pi, they can click login/submit/etc on their computer's website
-5. Once the proxy on the server has found the ID by scanning through that user's incoming packets, it replaces it with the full credentials
+5. Once the proxy on the server has found the ID by  it replaces it with the full credentials, and now stops scanning for the random ID